-The following additional management representations are applicable to audits of companies incorporated under the Companies Ordinance:
+^{2a} The following additional management representations are applicable to audits of companies incorporated under the Companies Ordinance:

-[•] We acknowledge that the Companies Ordinance requires us to prepare financial statements which give a true and fair view of the state of affairs of the company and of the profit (loss) [and cash flows] of the company for the year.
+We acknowledge that section 380 of the Companies Ordinance requires us to prepare financial statements which give a true and fair view of the financial position of the company as at the end of the financial year and of the financial performance of the company for the financial year.

-We are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the company and enable us to ensure that the financial statements comply with the Companies Ordinance
+We are responsible for taking all reasonable steps to ensure the company keeps proper accounting records which are sufficient to show and explain the company's transactions, disclose with reasonable accuracy at any time the company's financial position and financial performance and to ensure that the financial statements comply with the Companies Ordinance.